 One would think this is a no-brainer, but it can be surprising how few people fully read a contract before signing it.
 Contracts are actually not scary, and well-drafted ones are designed for the protection of both the client and the photographer.
 It’s basically going to outline the expectations of your agreement: Payment terms, the way in which the photographer will provide service, any work hazard stipulations, etc. Any photographer should be happy to talk to you about what’s in their contract and answer questions, though few will be willing to change something.
 Often this is because their contract has been drafted and approved by a lawyer to be in compliance with local and state laws, so changes could leave one or both parties at a huge risk.
 It never hurts to ask to amend a clause, but be prepared that it may not happen.
 The payment and delivery terms are especially clauses to take note of.
 These will outline when you need to remit payment and under what conditions you could receive your money back in the event of a cancellation, as well as setting the expectations for when the photographer will be delivering their end of the bargain to you.

 There are other things that should be covered in an initial consultation and the photographer might guide the conversation a little bit to cover them.
 For example, I always ask about the tentative timeline that’s in the works so we can figure out what the best coverage options are we should be looking at.
-But these five topics are big ones that definitely should be addressed with every photographer you meet with.
+But these topics are the big ones that definitely should be addressed with every photographer you meet with.